tanyakuznetsova/Multidimensional-Scaling-of-European_Cities/README.md

 # Multidimensional-Scaling-of-European_Cities
-This project explores the spatial relationships between twenty European cities using classical manual Multidimensional Scaling (MDS), MDS from scikit-learn, and compares the results with Principal Component Analysis (PCA).
-It contains the visualizations and analysis results in the notebook.
+This project explores the spatial relationships between twenty European cities using classical manual Multidimensional Scaling (MDS), MDS from scikit-learn, and compares the results with Principal Component Analysis.
+It contains the visualizations and analysis results.

 ## Contents
 - **Multidimensional scaling of European Cities.ipynb:** The Jupyter notebook containing the project.